SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Experiments and Results

-Fig.~\ref{fig:3} presented the results.
-In the “cold-start for drugs” scenario, SOC-DGL showed stable performance across different drugs, with an average AUROC of 0.9758 and AUPR of 0.9803, indicating strong generalization ability for new drugs.
-Similarly, in the “cold-start for targets” scenario, SOC-DGL demonstrated consistent performance across different targets.
-These results confirmed its robustness in predicting drug-target interactions for unseen drugs or targets, making it a valuable tool for practical drug development and target discovery.
+As shown in Fig.~\ref{fig:3}, in the "cold-start for drugs" scenario.
+SOC-DGL demonstrated stable performance with AUROC values ranging from [0.6, 1.0], with the most frequent results around 0.9, indicating its strong generalization ability for new drugs.
+In the "cold-start for targets" scenario, the AUROC values ranged from [0.6, 0.8], which may have been influenced by the availability of target data and variability in target-specific interactions.
+These results confirmed SOC-DGL's robustness in predicting DTI for unseen drugs or targets, making it a valuable tool for practical drug discovery.